Stephen M. Saideman: Teaching

 Saideman has taught a range of courses in International Relations, focusing on International Security.
-He supervises MA and PhD students working on a range of issues, including variations in public support for terrorist groups in advanced democracies, sources of militia strategies, under what conditions peacekeeping operations successfully deter violence, and what causes spatial variations in violence in riots.
+He supervises MA and Ph.D. students working on a range of issues, including variations in public support for terrorist groups in advanced democracies, sources of militia strategies, under what conditions peacekeeping operations successfully deter violence, and what causes spatial variations in violence in riots.
+Among his students was Dr Aisha Ahmad.